ImLovinIt/nightscout-sisensingcgm-uploader/README.md

 # Nightscout Sisensing CGM Uploader
 Script written in python to periodically upload Sisensing (SiBionics) CGM (CG1) glucose data to Nightscout.

+## V2 Update
+It looks like Sisensing has changed the bearer token verification.
+I can no longer keep a valid token after retrieving the token from the follower phone and logging back into the master phone with the same mobile number.
+The current solution is to have two Chinese phone numbers log in each master phone and follower phone.
+This will change the API address with each URL having a unique follower ID assigned to it.

 *Only tested with the Chinese models and API.
-A Chinese mobile number is required for signing up.
+A Chinese mobile number is required to sign up.

 Model Tested:
 - A4 (Original.
 Double packaging)